 How do you identify her?

-You’ve likely come across business development exercises on identifying your ideal paying client.
+You’ve likely come across business development exercises on identifying your ideal paying client (if you haven’t check out Grow Your Tribe by Lor Bradley).
 Your ideal reader has a lot in common with your ideal client, but the groups are not necessarily identical.

 For starters, your ideal client has to be able to afford your course or hourly rate – this is likely a much bigger financial commitment than the price of a book.